 The API function, vpu_EncOpen(), does not require any operations on the VPU side.
-Instead, it declares all of the internal parameters used in later stages as well as the bitstream buffer information.
+Instead, it declares all of the internal parameters used in later stages and the bitstream buffer information.

-4.10.2 Configuring VPU for Encoder Instance
+4.10.2 Configuring VPU for encoder instance

-4.10.2.1 Sequence Initialization
+4.10.2.1 Sequence initialization